gokhanmeteerturk/chatfic-format/docs/README.md

 player: I watched "bar".
 Does that count?
 ```

 Chatfics are default to the "player"s point-of-view(aka POV).
-This means the player's messages are shown on the right side of an chatroom.
+This means the player's messages are shown on the right side of the chatroom.
 If you want any other character's messages to be seen on the right side, you can use "(pov)" after the chatroom name.

 Below is an example chat between non-player characters "Alice" and "Mike".
 We will name this chatroom "Alice-Mike".
 It is not a strict convention but it's recommended to use the chatroom name "character1-character2" for non-player chats to avoid any confusion.